gnithin/Notes/Notes/Regex/RegexNotes.md

 `re.sub(pattern, repl, string, count=0, flags=0)`

-This method is used for finding a string matching a regex and then substituting it.
+This method is used for finding a string that matches a regex and then substituting it.

 ```python
 In [X]: print(re.sub(r'thy', "your", ip_str))